 - Maintaining Transparency.
 Quarantined addresses are emailed to you nightly so you’re always aware of what’s not making it to your inbox.
 You can then easily whitelist any valid addresses.
 Other solutions allow you to define aggressiveness of spam controls, but you never know what you’re missing.

 - Instant Access.
 Web-based access allows you to view and whitelist or blacklist quarantined addresses at any time, so if you don’t feel like waiting for the nightly email, you don’t have to.

 Remove Inappropriate Website Access and Increase Employee Productivity

-Common Angle offers a web monitoring and filtering solution that lets companies provide Internet access for employees while enforcing customized Internet use policies.
+Common Angle offers a web monitoring and filtering solution that lets companies in Michigan provide Internet access for employees while enforcing customized Internet use policies.
 Flexible monitoring allows for increased employee productivity and decreased liability risks, while maximizing IT resources.

 We use reporting tools that identify organizational risk levels for productivity, legal liability, and network bandwidth loss.
-The customization options allow you to choose between allow, block, continue, quota, block by bandwidth, and block by file type.
+The customization options allow you to choose between: allow, block, continue, quota, block by bandwidth, and block by file type.
 Blocking by bandwidth is an especially important option, considering when bandwidth-intensive applications – such as streaming media – are used by even a few employees, it can greatly slow or shut down a network.